-A credit union's profitability affects its long-term survivability.
-Earnings may be retained by the credit union, boosting its capital buffer, or be used to deal with problematic loans, likely making the credit union better able to withstand financial shocks.
-Losses, on the other hand, reduce a credit union's ability to do those things.
+A credit union's earnings performance affects its long-term survivability.
+A credit union can retain its earnings, increasing its capital cushion, or put them to work addressing problematic loans, potentially making the credit union better prepared to withstand financial trouble.
+Losses, on the other hand, diminish a credit union's ability to do those things.

-On Bankrate's test of earnings, PEOPLE'S ALLIANCE scored 4 out of a possible 30, below the national average of 10.31.
+On Bankrate's earnings test, PEOPLE'S ALLIANCE scored 6 out of a possible 30, lower than the national average of 10.11.